 Common Area Spaces: Each residence hall has common area study and lounge facilities.
 These facilities are intended for use by all members of the community.
 Removal of furnishings from these areas is prohibited, as it hinders all residents' ability to use the space.
-Students who wish to use common area space for official functions must fill out an Event Registration Form through the Office for Student Involvement.
+Students who wish to use common area space for official functions must fill out an Event Registration Form through the Student Involvement Department.